YoFirmy/next-13-new-features/README.md

 We can also create a layout within a routes directory.
 The default export from 'layout.tsx' will automatically be passed the page as the children prop.
 If you have a 'layout.tsx' file directly within the app directory then this will be a default layout for all pages.
 To override this layout you simply add a 'layout.tsx' to the directory for the specific page.
 If there are nested routes within the directory you have created a layout for then they will also adopt this layout.

 You can also create error pages in the same way as layout.
 To create a custom 404 page you simply do so within a file named 'not-found.tsx'.
 Again if you wish to override this custom 404 page you do so the same way as you would for layout.
+There are other special files such as loading.tsx that work in a similar way.

 In order to create a dynamic route, very similar to how the pages directory works, you have to create a directory with the name in square brackets. eg. 'products/[id]/page.tsx' will create a page at the path 'products/42' (where 42 could be any string, and will get passed as a property of the param object, which is automatically passed to the page component).